Li gui (vessel): Inscription

+King Wu attacked Shang.
+It was the morning of jiazi (day 1).

+King Wu's name thus recorded on a contemporary vessel supports the theory that the early Zhou kings were called by the same titles in life as they were after their deaths, unlike later Chinese monarchs.
+The day designation within the sexagenary cycle accords with that given for the decisive Battle of Muye by the Shi Fu (世俘, "capture of the world") chapter of the Yi Zhou Shu, and the Mu Shi (牧誓, "Oath at Muye") chapter of the Book of Documents.

-The next several graphs are the subject of much dispute in interpretation, most saliently over whether to read the word sui (歲, the bottom-rightmost graph in the inscription) as the name of a ritual or as a reference to the planet Jupiter.
-There is no scholarly consensus on the meaning of this portion of the inscription, with renderings ranging from "Jupiter was in the correct position, letting the King know he would conquer, and soon he controlled Shang" to "The King performed the sui and ding sacrifices, letting it be known that he could rout the ruler of Shang."
+There is no scholarly consensus on the meaning of the next seven graphs, beginning with sui (歲, at the end of the first line), which is variously interpreted as the name of a ritual or as a reference to the planet Jupiter.
+Renderings of this portion of the inscription range from "Jupiter was in the correct position, letting the King know he would conquer, and soon he controlled Shang" to "The King performed the sui and ding sacrifices, letting it be known that he could rout the ruler of Shang."

-Following the problematic passage, the inscription concludes: "On the xinwei day [i.e. seven days later], the King was at Jian encampment.
-He granted his youshi Li metal, with which he makes this treasured ritual vessel for his esteemed ancestor Zhan."
+Following the problematic passage, the inscription concludes:

+On xinwei (day 8), the King was at Jian encampment.
+He granted his youshi Li metal, with which he makes this treasured ritual vessel for his esteemed ancestor Zhan.

 This indicates that the caster of the vessel may have been a participant in the Battle of Muye.